theupdateframework/python-tuf/docs/CLI.md

 ## Add a target file ##

-Copy a target file to the repo and add it to Targets metadata.
-More than one target file, or directory, may be specified with --add.
-The --recursive option may be selected to also include files in subdirectories of a specified directory.
+Copy a target file to the repo and add it to the Targets metadata (or the Targets role specified in --role).
+More than one target file, or directory, may be specified in --add.
+The --recursive option may be toggled to also include files in subdirectories of a specified directory.
 ```Bash
 $ repo.py --add <foo.tar.gz> <bar.tar.gz>
 $ repo.py --add </path/to/dir> [--recursive]